Dannydough/osTicket-Prerequisites-and-Installation/README.md

 </p>
 <p>

-  Once we are connected to the session we will go back to the browser to finish setting everything up.
-Under the Database Settings in the browser the username will be root and the password will be Password1.
+After connecting to HeidiSQL, return to the osTicket setup in the browser to complete the configuration:

+In the Database Settings section of the browser, enter the following details:
+- Username: root
+- Password: Password1

+Next, follow these steps to create the new database in HeidiSQL:
-  We will now create a new database within HeidiSQL.
-In Heidi right click on the left side where is says "Unnamed", select "create new", and then select "database".
-Name the new database osTicket.
-Once we have the new database setup go back to the osTicket browser and under MySQL Database type in osTicket.
+- In HeidiSQL, right-click on "Unnamed" on the left side.
+- Select Create new and then Database.
+- Name the new database osTicket.
+- Once the database is created, return to the osTicket browser page and under MySQL Database, enter osTicket.

 <p>
 <img src="https://imgur.com/0rG1AJm.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-  The last step is to do some clean up.
-We will want to delete the setup folder in our system.
+The final step is to perform some cleanup:

-  -Delete: C:\inetpub\wwwroot\osTicket\setup
+Delete the setup folder:
+- Navigate to C:\inetpub\wwwroot\osTicket\setup and delete the setup folder.
-  Only delete the setup folder and nothing else.
+- Only delete the setup folder—nothing else.

+Reset file permissions:
-  We then will want to set the permissions back to "Read" only in the ost-config.php file.
+- After deleting the setup folder, go back to the ost-config.php file and set its permissions back to Read-only.
+This will secure the configuration file.

 <p>
 <img src="https://imgur.com/wFr0pkK.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>